netdata/netdata/collectors/ebpf.plugin/README.md

 ### ebpf_socket

-The eBPF plugin has a [function](https://github.com/netdata/netdata/blob/master/docs/cloud/netdata-functions.md) named `ebpf_socket` that shows current status of open sockets on host.
+The eBPF plugin has a [function](https://github.com/netdata/netdata/blob/master/docs/cloud/netdata-functions.md) named `ebpf_socket` that shows the current status of open sockets on host.

 #### Families

-The plugin shows by default sockets for IPV4 and IPV6, but it is possible to select a specific family passing the family as an argument:
+The plugin shows by default sockets for IPV4 and IPV6, but it is possible to select a specific family by passing the family as an argument:

 `http://localhost:19999/api/v1/function?function=ebpf_socket%20family:IPV4`

 #### Resolve

-The plugin resolves port to service name by default.
-You can show the port number disabling the name resolution:
+The plugin resolves ports to service names by default.
+You can show the port number by disabling the name resolution:

 `http://localhost:19999/api/v1/function?function=ebpf_socket%20resolve:NO`

 #### CIDR

-The plugin shows connection for all possible destination IP by default.
-You can limit the range specifying the CIDR:
+The plugin shows connections for all possible destination IPs by default.
+You can limit the range by specifying the CIDR:

 `http://localhost:19999/api/v1/function?function=ebpf_socket%20cidr:192.168.1.0/24`

 #### PORT

-The plugin shows connection for all possible ports by default.
-You can limit the range specifying a port or range of ports:
+The plugin shows connections for all possible ports by default.
+You can limit the range by specifying a port or range of ports:

 `http://localhost:19999/api/v1/function?function=ebpf_socket%20port:1-1024`